-The Group has exposure to gold price fluctuations due to gold sales being un-hedged.
 The Group was under care and maintenance throughout the current year and hence there were no gold sales.

-NOTE 16: FINANCIAL INSTRUMENTS (continued)
+NOTE 15: FINANCIAL INSTRUMENTS (continued)

 (h) Fair values

 Set out below is a comparison by category of carrying amounts and fair values of all of the Group's financial instruments recognised in the financial statements.